Skoda Kamiq SUV review

-One diesel and two petrol engines are available from launch, with the petrols likely to be the top sellers.
-Go for petrol and, for now, you get a 1.0-litre engine with either 94 or 113bhp, while the diesel is the familiar 1.6-litre engine with 113bhp.
+One diesel and two petrol engines were available from launch, with the petrols the top sellers.
+Go for petrol and, for now, you get a 1.0-litre engine with either 94 or 113bhp, while the diesel was a familiar 1.6-litre engine with 113bhp, that has now been discontinued.
 A 148bhp 1.5-litre petrol engine, with cylinder-on-demand technology is also available, but after driving it in the UK, we think the 1.0-litre will be perfectly adequate for most drivers, while offering better value.
 Stick with this and the Kamiq will average around 45mpg, while the diesel can manage up to 56.5mpg.

 The Kamiq feels secure on the road, and light controls make it easy to drive.
 Despite being taller than the Scala, it still handles neatly without much body roll.
 It’s also refined even at motorway speeds, and cushions most bumps like a more expensive car.
 While it’s not quite as fun in corners as the SEAT Arona, it provides the ideal balance between sweet handling and comfort, making it ideally suited to UK roads.